-One thing to keep in mind is not only how often your teen acts out, but how he or she responds when you consistently apply consequences.
-For example, if your daughter has an emotional outburst with tears, yelling and name calling, but is able to regain her composure after you’ve responded calmly and are able to discuss what is bothering her, she’s most likely exhibiting normal teenage angst (even if she explodes again the following week).
+It’s not only how often your teen acts out, it’s how she responds to you afterwards.
+For example, if your daughter has an emotional outburst with tears, yelling and name calling, but is able to regain her composure after you’ve corrected her, then she’s most likely exhibiting normal teenage behavior (even if she explodes again the following week).

-It’s easy, as a parent, to feel chronically overwhelmed by this rapid shifting of moods; and it’s even easier to wonder if there’s something more serious going on (after all, it all seems so irrational!).
+As parents of three teenagers, my husband and I find our house is filled with annoying behavior on an almost daily basis.
+This includes yelling, irritability, anger, and, yes, mood swings.
+It is often overwhelming.
 If one child tends to stir the pot more than the others, that may cause you to feel even more concerned.
-Keep in mind, though, that as long as your child is able to “bounce back” most days of the week, then their annoying behaviors don’t signify that they have a depressive disorder.
+Keep in mind, though, that as long as your child is able to bounce back most days, then their annoying behaviors are probably normal.

 Dr. Joan Simeo Munson earned her Ph.D. in Counseling Psychology from the University of Denver.
 She has worked with incarcerated individuals, families, adolescents, and college students in a variety of settings, including county and city jails, community mental health centers, university counseling centers, and hospitals.
 She also has a background in individual, group, and couples counseling.
 Dr. Munson lives in Colorado with her husband and three energetic children.
 She currently has a private practice in Boulder where she sees adults, couples and adolescents.